fonsecapeter/jarvs/README.md

 ("Directory Name" should end in "/" - this is the name of the folder inside RVS Directory)
 > Spaces also not currently supported, work one at a time (starting with 0) and save over defaults, deleting the remaning defaults after or adding additional if needed

 The optional directory set-up feature is still in the works, but at this point you should either already have or should go set up your RVS directory, which should have a folder for each attending.
 Each of these folders will hold the RVSs (usually .doc or .docx).
-It is very important that each RVS is named exactly under the convention "Lname, Fname_pidn_yyyy.mm.dd_RVS"
+It is very important that each RVS is named exactly under the convention `Lname, Fname_pidn_yyyy.mm.dd_RVS`

 Once you are all set, you can run your first report.